Can You Eat Spam Raw? [What You Need to Know to Stay Safe]

 Yes, you can eat spam raw.
 By this, I mean you can eat spam directly from the can since it is pre-cooked.
 The spam inside the can is safe to eat without any prior preparations.

-So, in this article, we’ll dive deeper into that, whether you should eat spam, and much more.
+So, in this article, we’ll dive deeper into that whether you should eat spam and much more.

 Let’s dive in.

-Yes, you can eat spam “raw” so to speak – you cannot buy raw spam because the spam is already pre-cooked when it comes in the cans.
+Yes, you can eat spam “raw,” so to speak – you cannot buy raw spam because the spam is already pre-cooked when it comes in the cans.

-Million of soldiers during wars have eaten spam straight out of the can safely.
+Millions of soldiers during wars have eaten spam straight out of the can safely.

 It is properly pasteurized and clean, so you will not get any food poisoning unless you have some sort of allergy to spam, or mixed it in with some other foods.